dominik-bregovic/Uebung7_Prog2/Readme.txt

 5.18.2021
 Bregovic Dominik

-Tryed to keep the printed output like in our given excamples.
+Tryed to keep the printed output like in our given excamples but...

 -The Application-class is the main class

--I implemented a ingonreLine method, which could ignore each line with a empty fiel, but would this change my output drasticly.
-It also occures to me that without the ignoreLine method the output was exatly the same as yours, except of the two interprets "The Weekend" and "Leony"

--I figured that you may had checked more dezimalpoints that i did but when i tried to go to the last decimal-point it changed the list again completly
+-The output of my programm is diffrent from the musicSorted2021.csv Could it be that our given exmaple does not ignore lines when they have empty values at given points....
+ The Interpret David Guette, for example, shouldnt be listed because at all in the musicSorted2021.csv

+-I checked all dezimalpoints for interprets with the rating but could it be that you had orderd the interprets Descending.
+I hadnt't tried that because of the fact that it was not mentioned in the pdf.
- We discussed this in class either i think....
+ We discussed this in class either i thought it would be negligible in this case.

 -The logfile gets build in the root folder of the project.

--This is a mavenprojekt, added pom.xml

  Thanks for your attention.